decodingafterlife/SweetCode/README.md

    ```

 ### Load the Extension
-1. Open Chrome and navigate to `chrome://extensions/`.
+1. Open your Chromium-based browser (Chrome, Edge, Brave, etc.) and navigate to Extensions.
 2. Enable **Developer mode** in the top-right corner.
 3. Click **Load unpacked** and select the directory where you cloned the repository.
 4. The extension will now appear in your extensions list.